iszczesniak/cpp/memory/index.md

 The C++ standard describes how data are managed in the read-write memory.
 C++ strives for time and memory performance, and that is reflected in the memory model by, e.g., using pointers (keeping close to hardware).
-Furhermore, C++ also strives for a flexible control over data management by, e.g., allowing a programmer to allocate an object statically, globally, locally or dynamically.
-Finally, the memory model of C++ is also *deterministic*: we know exactly when and where the data are *destroyed* (so that they are immediatelly destroyed when necessary).
+Furthermore, C++ also strives for a flexible control over data management by, e.g., allowing a programmer to allocate an object statically, globally, locally or dynamically.
+Finally, the memory model of C++ is also *deterministic*: we know exactly when and where the data are *destroyed* (so that they are immediately destroyed when necessary).

 C++ is in stark contrast with other languages, such as Java or C#,